Skip to main content

 • Documentation in Spanish is common and speeds up clearance

-Aircargo.nl works with established agents in Santiago and manages the entire documentation chain—including preferential certificates and SAG coordination—for smooth handling.
+Aircargo.nl works with established agents in Santiago and arranges the complete documentation chain — including preferential certificates and SAG coordination — to ensure smooth processing.

 Importing from Brazil